awsdocs/amazon-kendra-developer-guide/doc_source/custom-java-sample.md

             , .....More documents

         );
-    // Call the BatchPutRequest operation.
+    // Call the BatchPutRequest API.
     final BatchPutDocumentResult batchPutDocumentResult = awskendraClient.batchPutDocument(batchPutDocumentRequest);

     // To delete documents, provide you custom data source ID and job execution ID in the